Fernando Cabrera (politician): LGBT rights

 During his first primary bid against Rivera in 2014, Cabrera attracted ire for his opposition to abortion and gay marriage, as well as his apparent praise of a Ugandan anti-gay law.
 In a video posted to YouTube and later deleted, Cabrera, speaking from Uganda, said, "Gay marriage is not accepted in this country.
 Why?
 Because the Christians have assumed the place of decision-making for the nation."
+In February 2022 he apologized for those remarks.

 Food and nutrition

 In 2018, Cabrera and then-Brooklyn Borough President Eric Adams introduced a resolution calling on the New York City Department of Education to ban processed meats from its school meal programs.
 The resolution was approved in September 2019, shortly after the department implemented a policy banning processed meats.